HarryAhnHS/inside-pdf/README.md

   - Real-time audio streaming with low latency
   - Multiple AI voices with customizable parameters
 - **Icons**: Lucide React
+- **AI Chatbot**: PlayAI Agent API using web embedding
+  - Agent behavior prompt: Your only job is to answer questions about the current text on this page.
+Base your answers on the current text on the page.
+Do not do anything else.
+Do not offer to do anything else.
+After answering one question, ask if they have any more questions about the text on this page.
+Repeat until they have no more questions, and then end the call immediately.

 ## Run Locally